AnthonyFermin/Chip-Chop/projectproposal.md

 In this section, please frame the issue with supporting statistics about the need (market size, competitors, use cases).
 You should fully think through your user - who is your user?
 Why do they need this app?
 How are they using it?

-##### Problem: The problem that our app is aiming to tackle is the unfilled desire of users (especially of those in cities who are young working professionals or students in their 20-30's who do not live with family) who are looking for a convenient way to enjoy an authentically prepared and home-cooked meal.
+##### PROBLEM: The problem that our app is aiming to tackle is the unfilled desire of users (especially of those in cities who are young working professionals or students in their 20-30's who do not live with family) who are looking for a convenient way to enjoy an authentically prepared and home-cooked meal.
 It would also provide a money-making opportunity for those who are stay-at-home parents with kids, or immigrants who don't have the necessary skills to obtain regular jobs, but have a love for cooking food of their culture or any culture for matter!

 ### Competitors:
 #### Websites: